Bring the spring season and all the fresh spring veggies together for this classic pasta primavera recipe!

 - Add all vegetables except for peas.
 Stir in chicken stock and simmer for 3-4 minutes.

-- When veggies are cooked and tender, but still crisp, Stir in Alfredo sauce and peas, let simmer for 2 minutes.
+- When veggies are cooked tender-crisp, stir in the Alfredo sauce and peas.
+Simmer for 2 minutes.

 - Sprinkle in parmesan cheese and add pasta.
 Mix until fully coated and heated through – about 2 minutes.

 - Refrigerate leftovers in a covered container for up to 3 days.

 - Reheat leftovers on the stove or the microwave.

 - Freeze primavera without the pasta for up to 1 month in a zippered bag.

 - Frozen pasta is not firm once it’s thawed, so make pot of fresh pasta and serve with reheated veggies and sauce